aseprite/aseprite/docs/manual/manual.rst

 ``TODO screenshot of tool bar``

-By default the `Pencil`_ tool is selected (if it is not selected, you can press the |pencil icon| icon to select it).
+By default the `Pencil Tool`_ is selected (if it is not selected, you can press the |pencil icon| icon to select it).
 The pencil is one of the most basic tools: You press the left mouse button, hold it, drag the mouse and then release the same button.
 This will draw a freehanded trace